The UFO Incident: Possible remake

-In 2011, The Huffington Post reported that a more developed and detailed film depicting the events of the Hill couple's alleged encounter and abduction was being pursued as a possible project that could give a better insight to the incident.
+In 2011, The Huffington Post reported that a more developed and detailed film depicting the events of the Hill couple's alleged encounter and abduction was being pursued as a possible project which could give a better insight about the incident.
 The film was to be based on the book Captured!
 The Betty and Barney Hill UFO Experience (2007) by Stanton Friedman and Kathleen Marden.